Skip to Content

 Accessible Ballot Marking Devices

 Some voters have difficulty reading and/or marking standard paper ballots.
-Ballot marking devices are machines that provide voters with other options for reading/marking their ballot, including:
+Ballot marking devices provide voters with other ways to navigate through and mark their ballot, including:

-• touchscreen tablet with options to change the text size and contrast on the tablet
+• a touchscreen tablet with options to change the text size and contrast on the tablet

 • headphones and audio instructions